earlution/vwmp/KB/PM_and_Portfolio/epics/overview/Epic 01/Epic-01-Phase-2-Plan.md

 ### 2. API Integration

 - Use `fetch()` API for all API calls
-- Handle authentication (CSRF tokens for Django)
+- Handle authentication (CSRF tokens for FastAPI)
 - Error handling and loading states
 - Real-time updates via polling (WebSocket can be added later)